Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-This week is about locking the envelope format and data model so everything that follows has a clear contract.
+Task:- locking the envelope format and data model so everything that follows has a clear contract.

 - A written ztr-finding-1 spec covering fields, signatures, timestamps, and nonces, detailed enough that someone else could implement against it without coming back with questions.
 - Database/ORM models for Finding, Envelope, EvidenceBlob, and SenderKey with migrations applied and everything wired into admin.